 The Public Action field is defined in 9.6.7.1 (Public Action frames).

 The Measurement Setup ID field is set to the Measurement Setup ID value corresponding to the sensing measurement setup that was initiated by the SBP procedure, which is intended to be terminated.
 The Measurement Setup ID field is defined in Figure 9-1140b (Measurement Setup ID field format.

+The format of the SBP Termination Control subfield is shown in Figure 9-xxxx (SBP Termination Control subfield format).